kaby76/lsp-types/README.md

 The reason I wrote this is because
 I found that Microsoft's library is geared too closely to the LSP client for Visual Studio 2019.
-It is missing major pieces and can't be used in a server that will with other clients, such as Visual Studio Code, if one wants to implement newer features of the protocol, such as semantic highlighting.
+It is missing major pieces and can't be used in a server that will work with other clients, such as Visual Studio Code, if one wants to implement newer features of the protocol, such as semantic highlighting.